ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

  * Next we need to project out the hashed features we generated to train our model

-Expand the 'Data Transformation' and 'Manipulation' tabs and drag the 'Project Features' Module into the experiment and connect it to the previous 'Feature Hashing' Module
+Expand the 'Data Transformation' and 'Manipulation' tabs and drag the 'Project Columns' Module into the experiment and connect it to the previous 'Feature Hashing' Module

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/featureselectionprojection.jpg"/>